 In 2011, Stephanie worked as a Consultant at the International Peace Institute (IPI) in Vienna, a leading international affairs think tank.

 Since 2013, Stephanie has been contributing to the Security and Human Rights Monitor, a quarterly print publication and online platform that provides analysis on the work of the OSCE.
 She writes regular articles on developments affecting peace and security in the OSCE region.

 Stephanie is also a regular contributor to Metropole Magazine, an English-language monthly magazine targeted at expatriates and internationals in Austria.
 In this capacity, Stephanie writes on diplomatic proceedings and the activities of international organizations based in Vienna.

 “The price of liberty is eternal vigilance.”

-As freelance journalist, Stephanie regularly writes articles and opinion pieces on current international affairs, with a focus on the OSCE, European and Euro-Atlantic security, the Ukraine crisis, European integration, multilateral diplomacy, and security policy.
+As freelance journalist, Stephanie regularly writes articles and opinion pieces on current international affairs, with a focus on the OSCE, the United Nations, European and Euro-Atlantic security, European integration, multilateral diplomacy, and security policy.
 Stephanie also regularly writes commentary and analysis about Austrian politics.
 She has written for the Austrian daily newspapers Wiener Zeitung and Die Presse, as well as for the Washington Post, the Huffington Post, the EU Observer, the Security Times of the Munich Security Conference, the Global Observatory of the International Peace Institute, and the Centre for Security Studies at the ETH Zurich.